Bad Wolf: Production

 A working title for the episode was "Gameshow World".
 It was the last of the 2005 Doctor Who episode titles to be revealed.
 Prior to this, the episode was referred to in promotional literature as "The Parting of the Ways (Part 1)", with "Part 2" eventually becoming simply "The Parting of the Ways".

 The concept of the Anne Droid and a futuristic version of The Weakest Link was pitched by Russell T Davies in his second meeting with the BBC about bringing back Doctor Who in 2000 or 2001.
-The idea had come from his trip to New York City for the launch of the American version of Queer as Folk, where he had seen "a vast screen in Times Square with a gigantic Anne Robinson blasting us tiny mortals with her voice".
-This screen was promoting the American Version of The Weakest Link.
+The idea had come from his trip to New York City for the launch of the American version of Queer as Folk, where he had seen a billboard in Times Square for the American version of The Weakest Link with "a gigantic Anne Robinson blasting us tiny mortals with her voice".

 The production team originally intended to show Jack's naked buttocks on screen.
 The scene was shot, but the BBC's editorial policy department stepped in and vetoed it, the only time they over-ruled the production team during the 2005 series.
 According to the DVD commentary for this episode, the music that is heard as the Dalek fleet is revealed includes a chorus singing "What is happening?" (transliterated: Mah Kor'ei) in Hebrew.

 Davies mentioned that the "arc word" for the subsequent series was mentioned in this series, as well as being an anagram.
 One of the answers during The Weakest Link scenes was that the Great Cobalt Pyramid was built on the ruins of the famous Old Earth Torchwood Institute, "Torchwood" being an anagram of "Doctor Who".
 In 2006, a spin-off series titled Torchwood began, set in modern-day Cardiff and involving a team investigating paranormal and alien incidents, and featuring John Barrowman reprising his role of Captain Jack Harkness.